 “My husband is a lazy parent, and I don’t know what to do,” complained Sally, a work-from-home mom of 3.
-Unfortunately, there are a lot more mothers going through similar experiences as Sally.
-At some point, it gets mentally and physically draining, and frustrating when you have to bathe the kids, feed them, and put them to bed all by yourself with little or no help from your husband.
+Unfortunately, many more mothers are going through similar experiences as Sally.
+At some point, it gets mentally and physically draining and frustrating when you have to bathe the kids, feed them, and put them to bed all by yourself with little or no help from your husband.

 It makes you wonder when a team of two became a powerhouse of one.
-Just like Sally, you’d appreciate a little more commitment and devotion from your husband when it comes to catering for the kids.
-So what can you do to involve your husband a little bit more in helping you out with the kids?
+Like Sally, you’d appreciate a little more commitment and devotion from your husband when catering for the kids.
+So what can you do to involve your husband more in helping you out with the kids?
 How do you change this terrible parenting pattern?

-In a frustrating situation like this, you should consider having a conversation with your husband, discussing win-win solutions, redefining your roles, and encouraging the kids to go to daddy for help.
-However, while these solutions can be effective and applicable, it’s better not to force them on your husband.
+In a frustrating situation like this, you should consider conversing with your husband, discussing win-win solutions, redefining your roles, and encouraging the kids to go to daddy for help.
+However, while these solutions can be practical and applicable, it’s better not to force them on your husband.

-There are those days when we need an extra hand with the kids, and the burden of having to multitask all the time can be overbearing.
-Ultimately, having a lazy parent as a partner just makes matters worse.
-Looking for answers?
+There are those days when we need an extra hand with the kids, and the burden of multitasking all the time can be overbearing.
+Ultimately, having a lazy parent as a partner makes matters worse.
+Are you looking for answers?
 Keep reading.

 6 Ways To Make Your Husband Help You Out With The Kids

 For some reason, your husband is a bit withdrawn from his parenting tasks.
 He either sits back and relaxes while you do all the work or he makes excuses to not be around to assist you.
 Well, this is not strange behavior for men.

 Although this behavior could be triggered by how devalued they feel or how strenuous work can be for them.
 Nonetheless, the following are tips that can help influence some positive change in your household;